Progress Report – Kindergarten Catchment Project – Ghana

 The old school for the KG/Preschool currently houses some 30-40 children in a mud hut environment.
-With the large numbers of children in the community the school is well beyond capacity.
+With a large number of children in the community, the school is well beyond capacity.
 The new school construction was started in a field in front of the old school.

 Peace Corps Volunteer Alan Ruge reports: